Data Validation Based on Another Cell in Excel (4 Examples)

 • Select Define Name from the Define Names group.

-• In the Refers to section, write down the following.
+• In the Refers to section, write down the following:

 =Table1[Dress]

-• In the Refers to section, write down the following.
+• In the Refers to section, write down the following:

 =Table1[Color]

-• Now, create three new columns.
+• Create three new columns.

-• Then, select F5.
+• Select F5.

-• Then, select List from the Allow.
+• Select List from the Allow.

 =Dress